kofemann/ms-nfs41-client/cygwin/README.bintarball.txt

   Working theory is that this is related to FCB caching, see
   |FCB_STATE_FILESIZECACHEING_ENABLED|, as the nfs41_driver.sys
   kernel module does not see the |stat()| syscalls.
-But $ tail -f ... # always works for a momemnt if something else opens the same file.
+But $ tail -f ... # always works for a moment if something else opens the same file.

 - Unmounting and then mounting the same filesystem causes issues as the name cache in nfsd*.exe is not flushed on umount, including